boazbk/tcs/lec_07_other_models.md

 ::: {.exercise title="Zip function" #zipfunctionex}
 Give an enhanced λ calculus expression to compute the function $zip$ that on input a pair of lists $I$ and $L$ of the same length $n$, outputs a _list of $n$ pairs_ $M$ such that the $j$-th element of $M$ (which we denote by $M_j$) is the pair $(I_j,L_j)$.
 Thus $zip$ "zips together" these two lists of elements into a single list of pairs.^[The name $zip$ is a common name for this operation, for example in Python.
-It should not be be confused with the `zip` compression file format.]
+It should not be confused with the `zip` compression file format.]
 :::

 ::: {.exercise title="Next-step function without $RECURSE$" #lambdaturing-thm}